NeleWandel/TDS/docs/source/API.rst

 | Automatically adjusts the vertical, horizontal and trigger controls in order to privide a stable display of the waveform on the oscilloscope.
 | These changes can be undone by using the :meth:`Undo` command.
 .. method:: Busy()
-| Returns :const:`0` if the oscilloscope is currently not running the :meth:`StartAcquisition` command.
+| Returns :const:`0` if the oscilloscope is currently not running a single sequence acquisition.
 Returns :const:`1` if the oscilloscope is acquiring data.
 .. method:: Channel(channelnumber)
 | Sets the standard channel for all future commands that have a ``channel`` argument. ``channelnumber`` may only be :const:`1`, :const:`2`, :const:`3` or :const:`4`.
 | Default value is :const:`1`.